 Imodium is for preventing diarrhea in humans.
 People often find it in their drug store or grocery store and it is sold in tablet form as an over the counter medicine.
 There is also a prescription form of this.
 Humans that take Imodium find that they have quick relief from the number of symptoms that they were previously experiencing.
 It works quite quickly to reduce the frequency of diarrhea that a person has been suffering from and

 Loperamide is the generic name for Imodium.
 It works by slowing down digestion and gives the small intestines time to do their job.
 It is also given to people that have an ileostomy.
 Loperamide should not be taken if a person is having diarrhea and if they are experiencing a high fever along with their diarrhea, ulcerative colitis, or stools that are bloody.
 It is also not advised to take it if there is a bacterial infection present.

 It is a medication that must be taken as prescribed.
 There are severe health consequences possible if a person takes too much loperamide.
 Dogs are sometimes given loperamide by their vet.
 This is for more serious diarrhea.
 Some of the prescribed versions contain opioids.
 The prescription that contains opioids will likely require veterinary oversight and more care when giving it to a dog.
 This is because the side effects are more severe and it is important to be careful when giving a prescription that contains opioids.
 The same is true for human beings that are given a prescription of loperamide with opioids.
 A doctor will give a prescription for a certain amount and with specifications on how much to take and when to take it.
-They will likely give the prescription for a short period of time to help with severe diarrhea that needs to be resolved right away.
+They will likely give the

 Is Imodium Safe For Dogs?